AcronicalYT/AcroniAPI/readme.md

 # Can I use this for my own stuff?
 As everything I put on here will be public and not sensitive, you may utilise this information provided I am mentioned with a reason to use the data.

-# Where is the endpoint?
+# Where are the endpoints?
-Right now there isn't one, but I have three possibilities:
 - https://api.acronical.uk
 - https://api.acronical.co.uk
 - https://api.acronical.is-a.dev